OvalQuilter/lyrics-status/README.md

+# LyricsStatus V3 is out!
+Check [v3 branch](https://github.com/OvalQuilter/lyrics-status/tree/v3) for more information.

+## LyricsStatus V2 is outdated and won't receive any updates.

+# Lyrics Status
 ### NOTE: Spotify made lyrics available only for Premium users, this script won't work if you don't have Premium!

-# Lyrics Status
 ### What does it do?
 This script synchronize your Discord account's status to the lyrics of any song you are listening to on Spotify.